Aims and scope

 If the corresponding author's institution participates in our open access membership program, some or all of the publication cost may be covered (more details available on the membership page).
 We routinely waive charges for authors from low-income countries.
 For other countries, article-processing charge waivers or discounts are granted on a case-by-case basis to authors with insufficient funds.
 Authors can request a waiver or discount during the submission process.
 For further details, see our article-processing charge page.

 SpringerOpen provides a free open access funding support service to help authors discover and apply for article processing charge funding.
 Visit our OA funding and policy support page to view our list of research funders and institutions that provide funding for APCs, and to learn more about our email support service.

 The full text of all articles is deposited in digital archives around the world to guarantee long-term digital preservation.
 You can also access all articles published by SpringerOpen on SpringerLink.

-We are working closely with relevant indexing services including PubMed Central and Web of Science (Thomson Reuters) to ensure that articles published in ROBOMECH Journal will be available in their databases when appropriate.
+We are working closely with relevant indexing services including Web of Science (Clarivate Analytics) to ensure that articles published in ROBOMECH Journal will be available in their databases when appropriate.

 ROBOMECH Journal is indexed in the following services:

 All manuscripts submitted to ROBOMECH Journal should adhere to SpringerOpen's editorial policies.

 Once your article is accepted, it will be processed by production and published shortly afterwards.
 In some cases, articles may be held for a short period of time prior to publication.
 If you have any concerns or particular requirements please contact the Journal.

 Springer Nature remains neutral with regard to jurisdictional claims in published maps and institutional affiliations.